 Bet on Your People, and They’ll Back Your Business

 In accounting, “assets” and “expenses” carry very different weights.
 The best assets not only don’t depreciate, but their value grows over time.
 An expense, on the other hand, is something with a short shelf-life, something that you spend money on.
 Think rent, utilities, and stationery.

 In business, your employees affect every aspect of your operation, from service quality to product, culture, and even reputation.

-Thirty-one percent of the respondents in the QuickBooks survey have been with the company for six years or more, suggesting retention is possible even for small businesses.
-And treating your employees like an investment may be the mindset you need to win in this war for talent.
+Thirty-one percent of the respondents in the QuickBooks survey has been with the company for six years or more, suggesting retention is possible even for small businesses.
+And treating your employees as an investment may be the mindset you need to win in this hiring war for talent.